aplteam/CommTools/README.md

 `[;2]`

-: either an integer of a vector of integers or an empty vector or a character vector
+: either an integer or a vector of integers or an empty vector or a character vector

 * One or more integers are interpreted as user input = index into the options presented
 * An empty vector is the equivalent of entering `q` (for "quit")
+* If it's just an `a` (for all) then all options are selected
-* A character vector may match one of the options, in which case that option is selected.
+* A character vector may match one of the options, in which case that option is selected

-  If none matches then the options are restricted to the length of the character vector and the match operation is repeated.
+  If none of the options matches then the options are restricted to the length of the character vector and the match operation is repeated.